thepower/power-docs/docs/api/03-addresses.md

 101BBBBB BBBBBBBB BBBBBBBB BBBBBBBB BBBBBBBB AAAAAAAA AAAAAAAA AAAAAAAA
 ```

-The three high-order bits indicate the type of the address.
+The three most significant bits indicate the type of the address:

-- 100 - public address
+- 100 - public address;
-- 101 - private
+- 101 - private.

-  Any other value in the three most significant bits makes the address invalid.
+Any other value in three most significant bits makes the address invalid.
 The remaining bits have the following meaning:

-  **G** - _the public address group ID._
+- **G** — the public address group ID.
-  **B** - _the identifier of the address block._
+- **B** — the address block ID.
-  **A** - _the wallet identifier in the block._
+- **A** — the wallet ID inside the block.

-## 2. Converting an address from a text representation to a binary one
+### Address structure in textual representation

-In the textual format, private addresses have a length of 18 characters while public addresses have 20 characters length.
-Moreover, they are also converted in different ways.
-If you want to choose proper algorithm for this transformation, first you need to define public or private address you are dealing with.
+In the textual format private and public addresses have different length in characters:

+The conversion of private and public addresses is performed in a different way also.
+To choose the proper algorithm for the conversion, define the type of address you are working with.
-To do this, look at the length:

-- 18 characters - private (example of private address: 00000000FE00007DF0)
+- 18 characters — private address (private address example: 00000000FE00007DF0)
-- 20 characters - public (example of public address: AA100000001677722412)
+- 20 characters — public address (public address example: AA100000001677722412)

-  We break the address into parts, each of which is converted into a binary form according to different rules.
-The public address consists of the following parts:
+It's recommended to break the address into batches, which are converted into the binary format according to different rules.
+The public address consists of the following batches:

 ```bash
 AADDLLLLLLLLLLLLLLCC
 ```

+where:

-**A** — _letters of the Latin alphabet;_
+**A** — letters of the Latin alphabet;
-**D** — _digits, together AADD encode the group identifier;_
+**D** — digits, AADD together encode a group ID;
-**L** — _digits, in this part the identifiers of the addresses block and the identifiers of a wallet block are coded;_
+**L** — digits, in this batch the address IDs block and the wallet block IDs are coded;
-**C** — _the lowest part of the address checksum (the last 2 digits of the checksum written in decimal form);_
+**C** — the lowest part of the address checksum (the last 2 digits of the checksum written in decimal form).

-Let's look at how each part is coded.
-As already mentioned, the first 4 characters of the address in the text representation encode the identifier of the group, but the letters and digits are transformed according to different rules.
+Let's look at how each batch is coded.
+As already mentioned, the first 4 characters of the address in the text representation encode the group ID but the letters and digits are transformed according to different rules:

-The letters (the first 2 characters) represent a number in the 26-digit number system (ie A-0, B-1, C-2, ..., Z-25).
-Numbers (ie the next 2 symbols) are considered in the 10th notation.
+- The letters (the first 2 characters) represent a number in the 26-digit numbering system (ie A-0, B-1, C-2, ..., Z-25).
+- Numbers (the next 2 symbols after the letters) are considered in the decimal notation.

-Example of calculating the group number for different addresses ( AA10 - group number 1010 (in decimal notation) or 10102 (in binary system), BD56 - group number 295610 or 1011100011002):
+Example of calculating the group number for different addresses ( AA10 — group number 1010 in decimal notation or 10102 in binary system, BD56 — group number 295610 or 1011100011002):

 <!-- <Image src="/power_address.png" alt="power address" width={789} height={130} /> -->